What’s it like to win your own private jet?

-Looks like I’ve won!
+Looks like I’ve won my own private jet!

 Just two weeks later I received a call confirming I’d won!
 They said they’d been trying to get hold of me all week and were only going to give me one more day to pick up (the perils of not answering your phone when it says “Unknown number”).
-So both relieved and excited they confirmed the prize to me with a little bit of convincing – a private British Airways jet to Stockholm for me and 49 friends, transfers on the Arlanda Express, 25 four star hotel rooms in the Clarion Sign hotel, a Stockholm sightseeing card plus a free trip to the newly opened ABBA museum.
+So both relieved and excited they confirmed the prize to me with a little bit of convincing – a British Airways private jet to Stockholm for me and 49 friends, transfers on the Arlanda Express, 25 four star hotel rooms in the Clarion Sign hotel, a Stockholm sightseeing card plus a free trip to the newly opened ABBA museum.
 However not until I’d spoken to both British Airways and VisitSweden was I sure that this wasn’t a hoax!
 A tweet from the official BA site was the proof I needed.

 Who to take?

 This process consisted of scribbling down lists of different groups (work, home, school, sports club etc).
 To reduce the chance of any mishaps and dramas on the day I tended to exclude friends who couldn’t easily get to London or had small families to juggle.
 Sorry!
 One friend even suggested I fill the whole plane with dancers from Spearmint Rhino, but making sure he was included too!
 So lying back on the sofa, iPhone in hand, decisions made, my template Facebook email was sent out to 49 lucky recipients and within 2 minutes the replies begin to roll in – my Facebook message notification symbol was in overdrive!
 Most people assumed I’d been hacked!